 Mobile broadband usage guide: what can you get for your gigabyte?

-The most generous deal from Three currently offers up to 15GB while the more frugal amongst you can take deals as low as 500MB per month, or opt for a pay as you go (PAYG) deal where you pay either per day, or per GB.
+The most generous deals have offered anything up to 50GB while the more frugal amongst you can take deals as low as 1GB, or opt for a pay as you go (PAYG) deal where you pay either per day, or per GB.